williamDalston/schrodingers-cat-website/content/articles/qc-series-000.md

 - The Measurement Problem: Where Quantum Weirdness Meets Reality
 - Wigner's Friend Paradox: Two Realities, One Lab

-These aren't just background—they're essential for understanding what comes next.
+These aren't just background they're essential for understanding what comes next.

 ### Phase 2: Theory Deep Dives - The Big Ideas